turnkeylinux/inithooks/README.rst

 Initialization Hooks (inithooks) - TurnKey initialization, configuration and preseeding
 =======================================================================================

-The intended audience for this page are:
+The intended readers of this page are:

-- Hosting providers and private cloud operators interested in integrating TurnKey with their virtualization / private cloud system.

-- Appliance developers interested in how TurnKey works under the hood.
+- Appliance developers interested in learning how TurnKey works under the hood and developing their own configuration hooks.

+- Hosting providers and private cloud operators interested in implementing tight integration between TurnKey and custom control panels.

+  This isn't a requirement, just a bonus.
+TurnKey images can be deployed like any other Debian or Debian-based image, using your existing deployments scripts.
+If you can deploy Debian or Ubuntu it should be trivial to deploy TurnKey.

 Inithook design goals
 ---------------------

 The inithooks package executes system initialization scripts
 which:

-- **Regenerate secret keys (e.g., SSH, default SSL certificate)**: necessary to avoid man in the middle attacks
+- **Regenerate secret keys (e.g., SSH, default SSL certificate)**: This isn't just a good idea, it's necessary to avoid man in the middle attacks.

 - **Set passwords (e.g., root, database, application)**: necessary to avoid the risk of `hardwired default passwords <http://www.turnkeylinux.org/blog/end-to-default-passwords>`_